KastienDevOp/GenAstra/README.md

-# GenAstra: Chatbot with Local Storage and Individual Chat Deletion
+# GenAstra: AI-Powered Chatbot with Vector Search

 ![GenAstra Logo](public/logo.png)

-GenAstra is a powerful chatbot application that allows users to have multiple chat sessions, delete individual chats, and store chat history locally using JSON.
-This project is built with modern web technologies and offers a clean, intuitive user interface.
+GenAstra is an advanced chatbot application that enables seamless conversations with AI.
+It features multiple chat sessions, local storage with IndexedDB, and powerful vector-based semantic search using Qdrant.
+Built with modern web technologies, GenAstra offers a clean, intuitive interface with enhanced search capabilities.

 ## Table of Contents